 California uses a graduated driver’s license system.
 If you’re a minor in California, you must follow these rules:

 - In order to transport passengers under the age of 20, teenagers must be accompanied at all times by a parent, guardian or licensed driver over the age of 25 for the first 12 months of a provisional license.
+Teen drivers are not permitted to drive with other minors in the vehicle unless a parent, guardian or licensed driver over the age of 25 is also present.

 - While driving with a provisional license, teenagers must be accompanied by an adult when driving between 11 pm and 5 am.